eduvpn/python-eduvpn-client/doc/introduction.rst

 Installation
 ============

-It is recommended to use a package to install the eduVPN client.
-We currently support various Fedora, Debian and Ubuntu versions.
+It is recommended to use a package to install the eduVPN client, but you can also install using pip from py or directly from github.
+We distribute RPM packages for Fedora, and Deb packages for Debian and Ubuntu.

+.. note

 Debian and Ubuntu
 -----------------